rob333/flutter_mediator_simple/README.md

 <br>

-Flutter Mediator Simple is a state management package for Flutter.
+Flutter Mediator Simple is a signal state management package for Flutter.
 It's simple, efficient and easy to use.

 <table border="0" align="center">
   <tr>